ebzzry/ebzzry.github.io/src/fallacies.md

 later by providing contradictory statements.
 This is also called “Having your cake.”

 > “Look son, I don’t believe in ghosts.
-Last night, however, I heard
+Last night, however, when I
-> tapping sounds on the night stand.
-I’m sure nothing could have
+> was alone in my room, I heard tapping sounds on the night stand.
+I’m
-> caused it.
-It must be these unseen astral forces.”
+> sure it wasn’t me.
+It must be those unseen astral beings.”

-The speaker makes a bold statement about not believing in the paranormal existence of ghosts, but he backs out later and claims that some “astral” forces could be the source of the tapping.
+The speaker makes a bold statement about not believing in the paranormal existence of ghosts, but he backs out later and claims that some “astral” beings must be the source of the tapping.
 He claims X but states the anti-X, later.